linux-chenxing/linux-chenxing.org/ip/display.md

 - GOP - Seems to be able to handle higher colour depth framebuffers?
 One window per unit? i2m seems to have 2 GOP "Take the Takoyaki platform as an example.
 It has 2 GOPs, and each one supports the management of 1 gwin, as shown in the figure below:"

-- TOP - Just seems to be a gasket
+- TOP - Just seems to be a gasket, toggling swrst does stop the display though

 - OP2 - seems to do all of the hardware timing etc (vsync, hsync)